New York City Sexual Abuse Lawyers

 Call us for a confidential consultation

 Call us today at to speak with a Harris Keenan & Goldfarb legal team member.
 Our compassionate sexual abuse lawyers are ready to speak with you about your case.
 Let us help you move forward from this devastating experience so you can focus on rebuilding your life.

 Any non-consensual sexual contact is referred to as sexual abuse.
 This is an act of violence and a crime.
 The perpetrator could use physical force to engage in the abuse.
 It could also be that the perpetrator uses psychological means, like intimidation or threat of force.
 Sexual abuse includes acts such as forcible touching or intercourse.
 It can also include performing a sexual act in front of another person without their consent.

-Any person can be the victim of sexual abuse, regardless of age, gender, or sexual orientation.
+Any person can be a victim of sexual abuse, regardless of age, gender, or sexual orientation.
 Sexual abuse can be committed by a person the victim knows or by a stranger.
-Unfortunately, sexual abuse is often committed by a person that the victim trusted.
+Unfortunately, sexual abuse is often committed by a person that the victim trusts.
 This could be a family member, friend, coach, teacher, caretaker, or someone in a position of religious authority.